DavidJamesAdam/internet-monitor/README.md

 # Monitor Internet Speeds With Python

-1. Use Python and the speedtest-cli to continuously monitor internet speeds.
+1. Use Python and the speedtest-cli to continuously monitor upload and download speeds.
 2. Write to csv
 3. Produce visualization using matplotlib.